Differences viewer for files

-This dialog is displayed every time you compare two files or two versions of a file (local changes or changes between local files and their revisions in a remote repository).
-You can compare files of any types, including binaries and
+This dialog is displayed when you compare two files or two versions of a file (local changes or changes between local files and their revisions in a remote repository).
+You can compare files of any types, including binaries and .jar files.

 The differences viewer provides a powerful editor that enables code completion, live templates, etc.